 These days, aside from raising a family and riding his bike quite far, Scott continues to produce and direct video projects and launched an acclaimed web documentary series called It's Who You Know (IWYK), with longtime TV collaborator Eric Feldman.
 IWYK is a series of powerful short films on inspiring and remarkable people Scott & Eric actually know.

-Scott continues to make a lot music - as a singer-songwriter (performing house concerts, random shows and even yoga studios), as a guitarist/sideman for other artists, as well as a composer for film and TV with longtime collaborator Rich Tozzoli.
+Scott continues to make a lot music - as a singer-songwriter performing at public shows and private house concerts.
+He also performs live at special Yoga events, mixing ambient guitar work, and spiritual R&B. He works as a guitarist/sideman for other artists, and recently produced a record for a new artist named Stacia Thiel.
+He has worked as a composer for film and TV with longtime collaborator Rich Tozzoli.
 He & Tozzoli are also part of a fun side-project called The Deep Dig, with fellow studio musicians Ray Levier & Hank Skalka, which brings its "velvet funk and soul" to classic tunes from the American songbook as well as some of Scott's own tunes.
 The Deep Dig can be found vibing out local NYC area bars, benefits and have an annual Spring engagement on the magical island of St. John, USVI.